spirali/elsie/README.md

 # Elsie

-Elsie is a framework for making slides in Python
+Elsie is a framework for making slides in Python.

 Example:
   * Result: [example.pdf](examples/bigdemo/example.pdf)
   * Source code: [example.py](examples/bigdemo/example.py)

-Elsie is based on experience with my previous project https://github.com/spirali/elphie/.
-It is a complete rewrite while making it more flexible by directly exposing boxes.

 ## Requirements

 * Python 3.4 or newer
-* Inkscape
-* pypdf2 (or pdfunite; configurable in `render` method)
-* pygments
-* lxml
+* Inkscape (Elsie uses Inkscape in the background, you do not have to know how to use it.)
 * (Optional for LaTeX support): pdflatex, pdf2svg